spacemanspiff2007/HABApp/_doc/advanced_usage.rst

 Invoking OpenHAB actions
 ------------------------
-The openhab REST interface does not expose _actions: https://www.openhab.org/docs/configuration/actions.html, and thus there is no way to trigger them from HABApp.
+The openhab REST interface does not expose `actions <https://www.openhab.org/docs/configuration/actions.html>`_, and thus there is no way to trigger them from HABApp.
 If it is not possible to create and OpenHAB item that directly triggers the action there is a way to work around it with additional items within openhab.
 An additional OpenHAB (note not HABapp) rule listens to changes on those items and invokes the appropriate